-We wandered the house and the chicken coops and shed out back and found some real antique knick knacks such as a piece of an old wooden coca-cola crate.
+We wandered the house and the chicken coops and found some real antique knick-knacks such as pieces of an old wooden coca-cola crate.
 It truly felt like we had dropped off Earth and into our own little world on this forgotten plot of land.
-Due to our child like souls and the notion that nobody could find us here we found ourselves running around and playing like kids once again, a truly liberating feeling.
-I would be picking twigs and leaves out of my dread locks for days after that.
+Due to our child like souls, and the notion that nobody could find us here, we found ourselves running around and playing like kids once again.
+A truly liberating feeling.
+I would be picking twigs and leaves out of my dreadlocks for days after that.

 The day came to pick up the van and so we traveled back down south again.
 After racing down the highway for five hours we finally arrived in St. Petersburg only to learn that there was a problem with the van and it wouldn’t be ready for another day.
 We took the opportunity to get some delicious street food and back up north we went.
 After stopping at some antique shops we decided to head out to an island to set up camp for the night.
 Sleeping in the tent that night we heard something splashing in the water maybe twenty feet from our heads.
 Way too big to be anything other than a bear or an alligator.
 We lied in silence as we drifted off to sleep, curious if we’d awake the next morning.

 Sure enough we awoke the next morning and found bear tracks all along the path.
 We are very lucky it was not interested in the smell of the domesticated kitty we had sleeping in the tent with us.
 Looking for more adventure with large mammals, we decided to head out to Crystal River for the day where there are an abundance of springs (where manatees are found in the cold season).
 It is technically illegal to jump into the spring waters without boating your way into the channel first, but with the help of a local we found an abandoned boat dock out of view of the committees who guard the waters.
 It was about an hour swim into the channel where we were told manatees tend to congregate.
-Under bridges and around curves and bends, we swam ans swam taking turns between using the goggles to view the rocky ground we were swimming over and being on alligator watch.
+Under bridges and around curves and bends, we swam and swam, taking turns between using the goggles to view the rocky ground we were swimming over and being on alligator watch.
 We finally entered the channel and it was like entering a fairy tale world.
 Brightly aqua colored crystal clear water dug deep down below land surrounded with natural stone walls, dropped right in the middle of a tropical forest.
 There were tour groups in the area and we sure did get some dirty looks for intruding for free, but as we told the tour guide who gave us an attitude about being in the water at the same time as people who paid to be there “The land is open and free, it belongs to no one, and fortunately for us we were smart enough to take advantage of that fact”.
 Disgruntled and powerless he made a face at us and walked away.

 Unfortunately due to the amount of people in the water the manatee did not approach us.
 That’s the problem with these tour groups.
 They exploit public land and wild animals against their will.
 They ruin the ability to have a truly free experience- financially yes, but more importantly a free-will experience.
 If a single person enters the water, a manatee will come up and roll over so you can pet its belly.
 It will come hug you.
 They are friendly creatures.
 But the tour groups bring four groups of thirty people out seven days a week.
 They are exhausting these animals, and then wonder why they are showing such high stress levels these days.
 Not to mention it is a much more memorable experience to hop in the water on your own and swim out and find a wild animal.
 The tourism industry needs to find its limits.

 After some lunch we headed to plant city to check out the country’s largest Dinosaur World.
 It was Jurassic Park come to life.
-This is definitely a kiddie attraction but as we are both child at heart we had a blast and we honestly learned a lot.
+This is definitely a kiddie attraction but as we are both children at heart we had a blast and we honestly learned a lot.
 Even for an adult, I recommend checking it out.